 These “Formidable” treks are our most difficult treks and require serious effort but are also the most rewarding.
 It is necessary to be in pristine physical condition.
 Again, you must be acclimated to the Andes’ high altitude before leaving as it affects your oxygenation, energy levels, and hydration.
 Spending 4-5 days or more if possible at high altitude will help you on the trek.
 You will need hiking shoes and possibly trekking poles for these treks.
 It is important to train physically before these treks so that your body is prepared for the strenuous nature of the trip.
 Generally, these last at least an entire day in infrequently-traveled areas with rough paths.

-04 Days Hidden Inca Trail to Machu Picchu will take you to explore Machu Picchu in the most original way, when crossing this part of the route of the Inca Trail and with little influx of more tourists.
-These hidden paths were once covered by the thick jungle, but the villages that dwell in these areas of Peru have revealed these remnants of remote roads to Machu Picchu, the famous Capac Ñan roads.
-Come with us and be one of the first travelers who venture through these spectacular trails, discover the spectacular wildlife and the rich history along the way!
+Hidden Inca Trail to Machu Picchu – Cusco Trek 4 Days will take you to explore Machu Picchu in the most original way.
+Most importantly, when crossing this part of the route of the Inca Trail and with little influx of more tourists.
+These hidden paths were once covered by the thick jungle.
+But the villages that dwell in these areas of Peru have revealed these remnants of remote roads to Machu Picchu, the famous Capac Ñan roads.
 Unlike the classic Inca trail, this hidden path is available year-round!, this hidden Inca trail is available all year round!

-Your spectacular 04 Day Machu Picchu adventure ends with an up-close exploration of one of the 7 Wonders of the World: Machu Picchu.
+Your spectacular 04 Day trek to Machu Picchu adventure ends with an up-close exploration of one of the 7 Wonders of the World: Machu Picchu citadel.

 DAY 1: Cusco – Capac Ñan – Panticalle – Huyro